BaderLab/GenAnT/README.md

  Rfam.cm assembly_ncRNA_seed.fa
 ```

-Finally, convert the output of infernal to a GFF file.
+Finally, the tabular output of infernal can be converted to a GFF file.
 The [perl script](https://raw.githubusercontent.com/nawrockie/jiffy-infernal-hmmer-scripts/master/infernal-tblout2gff.pl) to convert this output can be found in the Infernal documentation.
+The script can be run as follows with `--fmt2` and `--cmscan` indicating that the output of Infernal was generated with the `--fmt 2` option by cmscan. `assembly_ncRNA_seed.tblout` is the output of cmscan and the results are stored in `assembly_ncRNA.gff`.

 ```
 perl infernal-tblout2gff.pl --fmt2 --cmscan assembly_ncRNA_seed.tblout > assembly_ncRNA.gff